Updated: Oct 3, 2021

-In that period of time, there were those in the Corinthian church that had begun to propagate the idea that you were better off to remain celibate (hence the Corinthians saying that you ought not touch one another).
+In that period of time, there were those in the Corinthian church that had begun to propagate the idea that you were better off to remain celibate (hence the Corinthians saying that you ought not to touch one another).

 You see there were some who had begun to pick up what John Rutherford called the “germs of Gnosticism”.
 This was the teaching that your body was dragging your spirit down, and by rejecting the desires of the body, you would become a more spiritual person.
-We can easily see this teaching trending in most monasteries around the would, even in our day.
+We can easily see this teaching trending in most monasteries around the world, even in our day.

 In orthodox Christianity, faith is trust in God's specific promise of salvation through Christ.
 By contrast, in Gnosticism, faith is magic.
-It is a technique for getting what we want or getting closer access with God, through our own works.
+It is a technique for getting what we want or getting closer access to God, through our own works.

-But the whole point of Christianity, is that one cannot "access" God at all!
+But the whole point of Christianity is that one cannot "access" God at all!

-This could not be farther from the true Gospel, the news that Jesus, by his life and death, has saved us and given us new life, that free for the taking.
+This could not be farther from the true Gospel, the news that Jesus, by his life and death, has saved us and given us new life, that is free for the taking.

-And that this new life gives us all of the acceptance before God that Christ has, because He has done the work for us, and in this we rest!
+And that this new life gives us all of the acceptance before God that Christ has, because He has done the work for us, and in this, we rest!